brainstems/brainstems-activations-smart-contracts/README.md

 2- Admin to Create the interactions asset in the Assets contract. (`Assets.createAsset(assetId, baseAsset, contributors, ipfsHash, metadata)`)

 3- Admin to Setup the Membership contract:
-  - Create the Ecosystem. (`Membership.createEcosystem(ecosystem)`)
+  - Create the Brainstem. (`Membership.createBrainstem(brainstem)`)
   - Create the Neuron. (`Membership.createNeuron(neuron)`)
-  - Create the Pathway. (`Membership.createPathway(pathway, ecosystemId)`)
+  - Create the Pathway. (`Membership.createPathway(pathway, brainstemId)`)
-  - Add the Neuron to the Ecosystem. (`Membership.addEcosystemNeuron(ecosystemId, neuronId)`)
+  - Add the Neuron to the Brainstem. (`Membership.addBrainstemNeuron(brainstemId, neuronId)`)
-  - Add the Neuron to the Pathway. (`Membership.addPathwayNeuron(ecosystemId, pathwayId, neuron)`)
+  - Add the Neuron to the Pathway. (`Membership.addPathwayNeuron(brainstemId, pathwayId, neuron)`)
   - Add the allowed users to the Neuron. (`Membership.addUsers(neuronId, users[])`)

 4- Admin to Setup the Access contract:
-  - Give access to the interactions assets for the created pathway. (`Access.updateEcosystemPathwayAccess(assetId, ecosystemId, pathwayId, access)`) (for users to be able to execute the interactions use USAGE access type, index 1).
+  - Give access to the interactions assets for the created pathway. (`Access.updateBrainstemPathwayAccess(assetId, brainstemId, pathwayId, access)`) (for users to be able to execute the interactions use USAGE access type, index 1).

 5- Once contracts are deployed and setup, the flow is the following:
   - When new users want to be given access to execute the asset, admin should Add the allowed users to the Neuron. (`Membership.addUsers(neuronId, users[])`)
 ```
   We want to validate that executions are valid and a prerequisit has been met, this is where the `bytes` param comes in.
 When a user tries to execute an asset it should call the function `Execution.usePathwayAsset` with the following params:
     - assetId
-    - ecosystemId
+    - brainstemId
     - pathwayId
     - bytes (this should be the hash of the prerequisit that needs to be met)